LiliiaBgdnv/GWAS_project/README.md

 <img width="615" alt="image" src="https://github.com/LiliiaBgdnv/GWAS_project/assets/109213422/ff5b4c62-0783-4c15-bb95-fe8faab181e6">

 ## CONCLUSIONS:
- 1. **SUPER**, implemented in the GAPIT program, performed best when working with the dataset for a **complex trait**.
+ 1. **FarmCPU**, implemented in the GAPIT program, performed best when working with the dataset for a **complex trait**.
 Thus, this method has found 20 adequately annotated sigs, which is the highest number among tested models
- 2. For the **simple trait**, the **GLM method** implemented in the PLINK program showed itself in the best way, it found the greatest number of adequately annotated sieps, namely 7 pieces.
+ 2. For the **simple trait**, the **FarmCPU method** implemented in the PLINK program showed itself in the best way, it found the greatest number of adequately annotated sieps, namely 7 pieces.
+But in general, few SNPs were found because amino acid content is not a very contrasting trait.
  3. In the future it is planned to test these models with the selected parameters, to improve the quality of the analysis.

 ## Software Requirements